003903 - W20

 Most cabin categories on the Akademik Sergey Vavilov offer “single, willing to share” rates to solo travellers at the per person, twin price.

 Prices are listed in US$, per person, based on two people sharing a twin cabin or suite, three people sharing a triple cabin.
-For single use cabin rates, please inquire.
+For single occupancy, per person twin rate on cabin X 1.5 or for suites X2.
 Rates are subject to change without notice by the cruise operator and may vary somewhat depending on the departure date.
 We will confirm the current price at the time of request.

 003903 - W20